 While sufficient replacement properties are available to accommodate most businesses displaced by the Refined SR14 Build Alternative, the Los Angeles neighborhoods of Pacoima and Sun Valley lack sufficient replacement sites for displaced industrial businesses to relocate within their same communities (refer to Section 3.12, Socioeconomics and Communities, for a detailed gap analysis of replacement properties).
 Pacoima would experience a total of 81 business displacements, 68 of which would occur in census block group 60371047031.
 An additional 17 Pacoima business displacements would occur in census block group 60371042041 with selection of Window Option W2.
-Sun Valley would experience 72 business displacements, 57 of which would occur in census block groups 6037121221, and 60371221223.
+Sun Valley would experience 72 business displacements, 57 of which would occur in census block groups 60371222002, 60371212101, 60371212221, and 60371221223.
 Displaced business in Pacoima could relocate within 10 miles of their existing locations to communities in San Fernando, Panorama City, Sylmar, Van Nuys, North Hollywood, or Burbank.
 Sun Valley businesses could be relocated within 6 miles to North Hollywood or Burbank.
 However, given the number of businesses in Pacoima and Sun Valley that would have to relocate outside of their current communities-and potentially cities-this effect would be adverse.
+As depicted in Table 5-12, the number of minority-community businesses that would have to relocate is below the community reference share, so the Refined SR14A Build Alternative would not cause disproportionately high and adverse effects on minority-community businesses.
+Nevertheless, business displacements would result in a disproportionately high and adverse effect on low-income communities, as the share of low-income communities experiencing postmitigation effects is greater than their reference community share.
+As such, this effect would be disproportionately high and adverse on low-income populations for the Refined SR14 Build Alternative.